Variations in traffic light operation

 In traffic engineering, there are regional and national variations in traffic light operation.
-This may be in the standard traffic light sequence (such as the inclusion of a red-amber phase) or by the use of special signals (such as flashing amber or public transport signals).
+This may be in the standard traffic light sequence (such as the inclusion of a red–amber phase) or by the use of special signals (such as flashing amber or public transport signals).

 Flashing signals

 Flashing red

 In the United States and Canada, a flashing red light is the equivalent of a stop sign.

-In New Zealand, Hong Kong and the United Kingdom, paired red/red traffic lights are often installed outside fire and ambulance stations on major roads, which, when activated by the station, flash alternatively (so that at any time one red light is always showing), the purpose being to cause traffic to stop for a set amount of time to allow emergency vehicles to exit their station safely.
-The UK also uses an amber light which precedes the flashing red lights, and these signals are also used at level crossings, airfields and lifting bridges.
+In New Zealand, Hong Kong, and the United Kingdom, paired red/red traffic lights are often installed outside fire and ambulance stations on major roads, which, when activated by the station, flash alternately (so that at any time one red light is showing), the purpose being to cause traffic to stop for a set amount of time to allow emergency vehicles to exit their station safely.
+The UK also uses an amber light which precedes the flashing red lights, and these signals are also used at level crossings, airfields and lifting or swing bridges (but not at the most well-known, London's Tower Bridge, which uses ordinary red traffic lights).
+At some fire and ambulance stations in the UK, flashing blue lights in place of the red lights are also used to let the driver of the emergency vehicle know that the flashing red lights on the road are working and is safe to exit the station.